Review: The Rolex Air-King ref. 14000

 Likewise, hour markers also varied.
 They came in a choice of simple stick batons, Roman numerals or an Explorer-esque 3/6/9 variant.

 Things like diamond accents on the indexes were never an official release, but you will still be able to find examples of them as preowned buy, customized by third party watchmakers.
-Similarly, the dials themselves have sometimes been refinished by independent concerns, and so you will occasionally see pieces for sale sporting non-regulation materials such as mother-of-pearl.
-These modified models can be a lot of fun and certainly offer far more possibilities than the factory released versions, but you have to bear in mind that Rolex themselves will not service the watch and you will have to hunt out a separate maintenance center when the time comes.
+These modified models can be a lot of fun and certainly offer far more possibilities than the factory released versions, but you have to bear in mind that Rolex themselves will not service the watch and you will have to hunt out a separate independent watchmaker when the time comes.